bran2miz/reading-note/README.md

 # Code Fellows Reading Notes

-This is my reading notes for **Course 201**
+This is my reading notes for **Code Fellows**

 ## About Me

 My name is *Brandon Mizutani.*
-- I am a current student at CodeFellows.
+- I am a current student at Code Fellows.
 - I love to travel, explore new restaurants, and shop.

 ### CODE 201 Reading Notes - Foundations of Software Development